 Larison’s Legacy

 Larison purchased the Corwin/Topping property a few miles south of the family farm at the juncture of Routes 206 and 24 and turned the property and home into what was named the Larison’s Turkey Farm Inn.
-Many patrons remember over 100 antique lamps in the house and dining area.
+Many patrons remember the house and dining area having over 100 antique lamps.
 The fireplace mantle would showcase antique steins.
 Willis’ 1940s Uncle Sam was one of Larison’s biggest customers, providing turkeys to World War II soldiers.
-But when the war ended, Larison had to find a new way to sell some birds: the idea, a restaurant.
+But when the war ended, Larison had to find a new way to sell some birds: the idea was a restaurant.

 They started with just nine tables, according to Willis and Ruth Larison.
-Ruth hired three helpers, and Ruth would do the cooking in the kitchen.
+Ruth hired three helpers, and she would do the cooking in the kitchen.
 Larison’s turkey farm would raise approximately 4,400 turkeys annually, with 1,600 for sale and 2,800 for the restaurant.
 The turkey eggs were hatched in California.
-Larison would purchase the chicks when they were just a day old in February from a seller in Cranbury, New Jersey, and raise them through November.
+Larison would purchase the chicks in February from a seller in Cranbury, New Jersey, when they were just a day old, and raise them through November.
 The slaughtering process took over 45 part-time staffers to complete in time for Thanksgiving.

-For the first Thanksgiving in 1945, Larison’s served 125 people; on Thanksgiving in 1965, they served over 1,200 turkey dinners.
+For the first Thanksgiving in 1945, Larison’s served 125 people; by Thanksgiving in 1965, they were serving over 1,200 turkey dinners.
 For Christmas that year, they served over 800 dinners.
 But it was Mother’s Day that would reign king, as Larison’s sold more turkey dinners on Mother’s Day, their busiest day of the year, where turkeys were cooked five at a time in their oven.

 Larison’s Owner – Arthur McGreevy’s 27 Years

 In 1974, the Larisons’ business was sold to Arthur McGreevy, a local restaurateur.
 McGreevy stewarded the business (which kept the name Larison’s) for almost thirty years, during which most locals today probably remember dining there.
-FYI, Willis Larison died in 1998 at the age of 94, twenty-four years after the sale, and rests in Fairmount Cemetery in Tewksbury Township (Fairmount) alongside his wife Ruth and members of his family.
-Bit strange as both his parents are buried just up the street from the turkey farm at the Pleasant Hill Cemetery (Chester).
+FYI, Willis Larison died in 1998 at the age of 94, 24 years after the sale, and rests in Fairmount Cemetery in Tewksbury Township (Fairmount) alongside his wife, Ruth, and members of his family.
+It’s a bit strange as both his parents are buried just up the street from the turkey farm at the Pleasant Hill Cemetery (Chester).

 Arthur McGreevy’s business philosophy was consistent across all his restaurants: a dedication to detail and a willingness to sacrifice his personal time and life.
 In addition to Larison’s Turkey Farm, Arthur owned Arthur’s Tavern in Morris Plains, Hoboken, and Arthur’s St. Moritz in Sparta.
 He also owned Llewellyn Farms in Morris Plains, The Black Bull Inn in Mountain Lakes, Arthur’s Tavern in North Brunswick, and Emerson.

-Arthur was born on Dec.
-6, 1927, in Orange, N.J., and lived most of his life in Morris Plains, N.J., before moving to Sparta, N.J., where he lived before his death on November 3, 2011.
+Arthur was born on December 6, 1927, in Oran, NJ, and lived most of his life in Morris Plains, NJ, before moving to Sparta, NJ, where he lived before his death on November 3, 2011.
 He and his family owned Larison’s Turkey Farm from 1974 to 2001.

 What’s Next For Larison’s